PreviousView allNext

 Do I need to update my home insurance after renovations?

-It is important to update your home insurance after you make any big renovation.
+It is important to update your home insurance after making a big renovation.
 If you do not update it, it might affect your future claims or could even lead to the cancellation of your policy.

 How do home renovations affect insurance premiums?

-Home renovations can lead to higher insurance costs, especially when considering sudden accidental loss.
-This may occur if the cost to rebuild your home goes up.
+Home renovations can lead to higher insurance costs, especially when considering accidental damage coverage.
+This may occur if the cost to rebuild your home increases.
 It can also happen if you add new features, such as a swimming pool.
 A pool requires more liability coverage.

 What types of renovations can increase my home insurance premiums?